-When you log into administration area of your website, the first thing you see is a WordPress admin dashboard.
+When you login to your WordPress website, the first thing you see is a WordPress admin dashboard.
 This area has an assortment of widgets that give an overview of your website.
 In other words, this is your WordPress control panel area.

 In this article we will introduce you to different parts contained within WordPress admin dashboard and all that you can do with them.

 The first thing that comes into view once you go to Dashboard area are various widgets displayed in the main part of your screen.
 Some of these widgets are: At a Glance, Quick Draft, Activity, WordPress News, and Statistics.